Weighted voting: French colonies

 After 1946 and the Brazzaville Conference of 1944, French colonial authorities set up a system of double collège where the local population would be divided in two electoral colleges, both returning the same numbers of delegates, the first being composed by French citizens and évolués and the second by natives with indigenous status.
+The second group was far more numerous than the first.

 This system was also used in French Algeria until 1958.

 This system was abolished in 1958 with the Loi Cadre Defferre.

+Prussia

+The Kingdom of Prussia used an unequal electoral system from 1848 until 1918.
+Prussia's three-class franchise gave equal representation to three differently-sized groups of citizens.

 Southern Rhodesia

 Under its 1961 Constitution, the British colony of Southern Rhodesia provided for a special form of weighted voting called cross-voting.
 Essentially, voters were rounded up in two voters' rolls, with the A roll bearing requirements generally reached by the European-descended population, but only in a few cases by Africans.
 The B roll provided for many Africans and a few Europeans, but not all the adult population.
 Despite its limited size in terms of voters, the A roll played the major influence in electing the 65 members of parliament, which was further bolstered by the lack of support to sign up for the B roll, and its much lower turnout.

 In 1969, cross-voting was abolished altogether in favor of a de jure segregationist weighted voting system, in which the A roll (electing 50 seats) was reserved for Europeans, Coloureds and Asians meeting higher property and education requirements, and the B roll (electing eight seats) reserved for Africans meeting lower property and education requirements.
 In its 1970 general election, about 50,000 A roll voters (essentially all white) elected 50 parliamentary seats, a little more than 1000 tribal chiefs elected eight special seats, whereas the rest of the population were to be content with the remaining eight seats.